joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/v7nUCI7.png)

-* **Once the deployment is complete you have now creating a VM on Azure.
-Congrats!!**
+* **Once the deployment is complete the VM is ready to use.
+Congrats on creating your first VM in Azure!!**

 ![Alt Text](https://i.imgur.com/ZICzVAv.png)